-The Company has a long-term incentive compensation plan (the "LTIC Plan") which is intended to focus management on the key measures that drive superior performance.
-This LTIC Plan, which has received stockholder approval, is intended to provide participants with incentive compensation which is not subject to the deduction limitation rules prescribed under Section 162(m) of the Code.
+The Company's Incentive Plan is intended to focus management on the key measures that drive superior performance.
 Incentive compensation awards to participants are paid 80% in cash and 20% in restricted shares of the Company's Class A and/or Class B Common Stock.
-The LTIC Plan is administered by the Special Subcommittee.
-Employees of the Company who are designated by the Special Subcommittee as "key employees" are eligible to participate and receive awards under the LTIC Plan.
-Prior to the beginning of each performance period, the Special Subcommittee selects and establishes performance goals for that performance period which, if met, will entitle participants to the payment of the incentive compensation award.
-The performance goals are based on targeted levels of increases in earnings per share and "free cash flow" or such other measures of performance success as the Special Subcommittee may determine.
-The Special Subcommittee may establish a range of performance goals which correspond to, and will entitle participants to receive, various levels of award opportunities based on percentage multiples of the "target incentive award," which is the incentive compensation amount to be paid to participants when the performance criteria designated as the "100% award level" is met.
+The Incentive Plan is administered by the Subcommittee.
+Employees of the Company who are designated by the Subcommittee as "key employees" are eligible to participate and receive awards under the Incentive Plan.
+Prior to the beginning of each performance period, the Subcommittee selects and establishes performance goals for that performance period which, if met, will entitle participants to the payment of the incentive compensation award.
+The performance goals are based on targeted levels of increases in earnings per share and "free cash flow" or such other measures of performance success as the Subcommittee may determine.
+The Subcommittee may establish a range of performance goals which correspond to, and will entitle participants to receive, various levels of award opportunities based on percentage multiples of the "target incentive award," which is the incentive compensation amount to be paid to participants when the performance criteria designated as the "100% award level" is met.
 In addition, each range may include levels of performance above and below the 100% performance level, ranging from a minimum of 0% to a maximum of 200% of the target incentive award.
-The Special Subcommittee may also establish minimum levels of performance goal achievement below which no awards are paid to any participant.
-After the performance goals are established, the Special Subcommittee aligns the achievement of the performance goals with the award opportunities, such that the level of achievement of the pre-established performance goals at the end of the performance period determines the "final awards" (i.e., the actual incentive compensation earned during the performance period by the participant).
-After establishing the performance criteria, the Special Subcommittee establishes the award opportunities for the participants which correspond to various levels of achievement of the pre-established performance criteria.
+The Subcommittee may also establish minimum levels of performance goal achievement below which no awards are paid to any participant.
+After the performance goals are established, the Subcommittee aligns the achievement of the performance goals with the award opportunities, such that the level of achievement of the pre-established performance goals at the end of the performance period determines the "final awards" (i.e., the actual incentive compensation earned during the performance period by the participant).
+After establishing the performance criteria, the Subcommittee establishes the award opportunities for the participants which correspond to various levels of achievement of the pre-established performance criteria.
 The established award opportunities vary in relation to the job classification of each participant.
-At the end of each performance period, the Special Subcommittee certifies the extent to which the performance criteria were met during the performance period and determines the final awards for the participants.
+At the end of each performance period, the Subcommittee certifies the extent to which the performance criteria were met during the performance period and determines the final awards for the participants.